pokimane-viewer/encryption/README.md

  ---

- irrelevant comments to Adam, from Bo
+ irrelevant comments to Adam, from Bo:

- PGP secret keys are already unlocked with AES256, but I encrypted my GPG secret key with the default master pw in my password vault application, so it's saved as Bo Shang (356A3B7D) – Secret.asc.aes256
+ PGP secret keys are already unlocked with AES256 (passphrase), but I encrypted my GPG secret key with the default master pw in my password vault application, so it's saved as Bo Shang (356A3B7D) – Secret.asc.aes256

  Then when decrypted it doesnt save as Bo Shang (356A3B7D) – Secret.asc.aes256.decrypted it goes back to Bo Shang (356A3B7D) – Secret.asc

  However only a SHA256 hash of my master PW is stored persistently to disk; why is that Adam?

+ Guess what the passphrase for the fake Adam Hartz pgp keypair is?

  ----